ncp38/cs241-f24/projects/proj5/index.md

 - Write `keySet()`.
 Follow the instructions in the code.
 Test in `HashtableMapTester`.
 - Write `printTable()`.
 This is the hardest function to get right, though it's not particularly complicated in how it works.
 Follow the instructions in the code.
 Test in `HashtableMapTester`.

-✅✅✅ At this point your HashtableMapTester output should match mine.
+✅✅✅ Comparison: At this point your HashtableMapTester output should match mine.
 [Compare it](maptester-output.txt).

 ## Part C: Reading the file

-Next, you will write code in `AutocorrectDemo.java` to open a file with a large amount of text and tally up how often each word occurs.
+Next, you will write code in `AutocorrectDemo.java` to open a file with a large amount of text and count how often each word occurs.
 You have two sample files: `small.txt`, which is a small demo file, and `nyt.txt`, which is a large amount of text taken from *New York Times* articles.

 - Fill in the code in `processFile()` to read in the text and keep a count of each word frequency.
 The way this code works is almost identical to how you processed the text in the movie reviews program (except there are no scores).
 Loop over the words in each line, and keep track of the number of times you see each word in `wordFreqs`.
 - When done, you should be able to run `main()` in AutocorrectDemo.
 Compare your output on `small.txt` and `nyt.txt` against mine.
 It should match up to the `printTable` step.
 Note that in order to match, you should use a table size of 5 with `small.txt` and a table size of 23456 with `nyt.txt`.